Latest update: February, 2018

 Gujarat is located on the western coast of India and has the longest coastline of 1,600 km in the country.
 Gujarat is one of the high growth states in the country.
-Average annual Gross State Domestic Product (GSDP) of Gujarat increased at a CAGR of 11.56 per cent between FY06-16 to reach US$ 158.19 billion in 2015-16.
+Gross State Domestic Product (GSDP) of Gujarat increased at a CAGR of 11.56 per cent between FY06-16 to reach US$ 158.19 billion in 2015-16.
 Gujarat has achieved the distinction of being one of the most industrially developed states and contributes about a quarter to India’s goods exports.

 There are 13 major industry groups that together account for around 82.05 per cent of total factories, 95.85 per cent of total fixed capital investment, 90.09 per cent of the value of output and 93.21 per cent of value addition in Gujarat's industrial economy.

 Gujarat is a leader in industrial sectors such as chemicals, petrochemicals, dairy, drugs and pharmaceuticals, cement and ceramics, gems and jewellery, textiles and engineering.
-The industrial sector comprises over 800 large industries and more than 453,339 micro, small and medium industries.
-As of December 2015, Gujarat ranked second in the production of crude oil (onshore) in India.
+The industrial sector comprises of over 800 large industries and 453,339 micro, small and medium enterprises.
+During 2016-17, the state produced 4.61 million tonne of petroleum (crude).
 It accounts for around 72 per cent of the world’s share of processed diamonds and more than 80 per cent of diamonds processed in India.
 As of December 2017, Gujarat had total refining capacity of 101.9 MMTPA, accounting for 41.54% of the country’s capacity.